Upper Mustang Overland Tour for 6 Days Itinerary By Jeep

 Mustang Overland Tour is the shortest and easiest way to explore the amazing and mystical land of Mustang.
 Visit the ancient city named Lo, which had its capital in Lo Manthang - the walled city where the king’s palace also lies.
 Trekking to Lo Manthang takes up to 3 weeks and this tour is perfect for people looking to complete the journey quickly and comfortably.
-The beautiful landscape of the Annapurna Conservation Area and the Restricted Area of Upper Mustang in surrounded by mountains and other natural beauty.
+The beautiful landscape of the Annapurna Conservation Area and the Restricted Area of Upper Mustang is surrounded by mountains and other natural beauty.

 Mustang Overland Tour is also a perfect way to learn about the isolated and fascinating culture and traditions of Thakali, Gurung and Tibetan people.
 Things start to get really incredible from Jomsom, a picturesque village extending from both sides of the Kali Gandaki River.
 Because you will be riding in a comfortable private vehicle, you won’t have to worry about the difficult ascents and descents without compromising the scenic beauty including mountains.
 Mustang is draped in high hills, with several high peaks that are bound to leave you captivated.

 This insightful and beautiful tour is filled with views of rivers, streams, monasteries, Chhortens, forests, old stone houses, caves, and welcoming people.
-Upper Mustang is a part of the Tibetan Plateau and makes you feel like you travelled to Tibet.
+Upper Mustang is a part of the Tibetan Plateau and makes you feel like you traveled to Tibet.
 The rich and unique culture here will make this even more amazing.

 Mustang Overland Tour takes you to the highest altitude of just around three thousand meters.
 This means, you have to be careful of the altitude sickness, though it's not a big risk factor.
 This tour can be completed at any time of the year and is perfect for people of any age or physical strength.

-Jomsom is a beautiful village in the rugged terrain of Mustang district full of prayer wheels and Chhortens and a monastery.
+Jomsom is a beautiful village in the rugged terrain of the Mustang district full of prayer wheels and Chhortens and a monastery.
 It is the gateway to the Mustang region.
 While at this village, rhododendron forests and Himalayas in the backdrop decorate the landscape.
 The culture of the people living here is influenced by the Tibetans performing various Buddhist rituals and prayers.
 Spreading to both sides of the Kaligandaki river, Jomsom is full of beautiful views and religious sites.

 Lo Manthang and Sky Caves